A Simple Measure of Robustness for External Validity under Covariate Shifts: A robustness metric for covariate shifts

-In the case of a randomized control trial, for example when treatment assignment is completely randomized or is randomized conditional on covariates, Assumption \ref{ass:Unconfoundedness} holds by design.
-In the case of quasi-experimental studies Assumption \ref{ass:Unconfoundedness} i) requires the researcher to carefully evaluate the selection mechanism that governs program participation.
-Assumption \ref{ass:Unconfoundedness} ii) is strict overlap.
-While strict overlap is not a necessary condition for identification, it will be important in the estimation of the robustness metric in Section \ref{section:Estimation and Asymptotic Results}.

-In this paper, the goal is to study the robustness of claims concerning the ATE with respect to changes in the distribution of the covariates.
-Because the ATE is obtained by averaging $\tau(x)$ with weights proportional to $F_X$ we have the following map between the covariate distributions and the ATE:

 The subscript $F_X$ on $\tau(x)$ indicates that, in general, it's possible that the functional form of CATE depends on $F_X$.
-In this case, a change in the distribution of the covariates would effect the magnitude of ATE through two channels: a direct effect thorough the weights of $F_X$ and an indirect effect through changing the functional form of $\tau_{F_X}(x)$.
-In this paper, I introduce the covariate shift assumption\footnote{This assumption appears, for example also in \citet{hsu2020counterfactual} and \citet{jeong2020robust}.} to eliminate the indirect effect.
+In this case, a change in the distribution of the covariates from $F_X$ to $F'_X$ would affect the magnitude of ATE through two channels: a direct effect through the weights of $F_X(x)$ and an indirect effect through changing the shape of the function $x \mapsto \tau(x)$.
+Of course, without further assumptions, $\tau_{F_X}(x)$ is only identified when $F_X$ is the experimental distribution.
+In this paper, I use the covariate shift assumption\footnote{This assumption appears, for example, also in \citet{hsu2020counterfactual} and \citet{jeong2020robust}.} to eliminate the indirect effect.

-\begin{assumption} {\textbf{(Covariate Shift})} Let $X'$ denote the covariates in the new environment.
-Then: \begin{enumerate}[label=\roman*, itemsep=0pt, topsep=0pt] \item $F_{Y_d'|X'}(y|x) = F_{Y_d|X}(y|x)$ for $d= \{ 0,1 \} $, for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}_d$ and all distributions of $X'$. \item $\mathcal{X}' \subseteq \mathcal{X}$ \end{enumerate} \end{assumption} Assumption \ref{ass:Covariate Shift} i) says that the causal link between the treatment variable $D$ and the potential outcomes of interest $Y_1$ and $Y_0$ does not depend on the distribution of the observables.
-One could think of Assumption \ref{ass:Covariate Shift} as analogous to a policy invariance condition where the invariance in this case is with respect to the distribution of covariates.